Chun5/works/index.rst

 =====================
-🌟 Projects and works
+🌟 Writings
 =====================

 1. WorldFirst enterprise solution
 ---------------------------------
 ::

   The project is developed to boost the financial inclusion by driving a significant increase in digital payments across the globe.
-  I am responsible for writing API specification for the pay solution.
+  I am responsible for writing API specifications for the pay solution.

 My works